solancer/exfm-mp3-downloader/README.md

 exfm-mp3-downloader
 ===================

-Jus a hobby script I made to download all my fav songs from exfm
+This is a python script I made in my free time to download all my fav songs from exfm

 ## usage